PrachiKhatri22/SQL-Project-Music-Company-Analysis/README.md

 # 🚀 Project Overview
 This project demonstrates the power of SQL in solving real-world business problems.
 By querying the music store dataset, we analyze customer and invoice data, genre popularity, and artist contributions to inform business strategies.

+# 🛠 Technologies Used
+Database: PostgreSQL
+Tools: PostgreSQL client or any SQL execution platform

 ## Key Objectives:
 - Identify the best customers and locations for targeted promotions.
 - Analyze genre popularity and track performance.